-Worship services strengthen our belonging to this local body of Christ, our believing the truth as revealed in Creation, Scripture, and Christ, and our becoming healthy followers of Christ.
-Worship services matters a lot.
-Worship is the core of the church's life.
-Worship is an encounter with the risen and ascended Christ.
+Worship services help us reach up to God in praise, adoration, confession, lament, dedication, and prayer.
+They strengthen our belonging to this local body of Christ, our believing the truth as revealed in Creation, Scripture, and Christ, and our becoming healthy followers of Christ.
+Worship services matter a lot because worship is the core of the church's life.
+We believe that worship is an encounter with the risen and ascended Christ.

 What does this actually look like on a Sunday morning at Fleetwood?
 We’d love to have you come join us to find out!
 The order of our service reflects the broader Reformed tradition of which we are a part.
 This means that our worship is centred on Word and sacrament: every week we hear the Scriptures read and God’s Word preached, and about once a month we celebrate the sacrament of the Lord’s Supper together.

 If you want to get a feel for what it would be like to worship with us, feel free to check out the service order in our bulletins or feel free to watch a past service streaming on our website.

 A variety of adult small groups meet Sunday afternoons from 4:16-5:30 and others at a variety of other locations and times throughout the week.